 Kids need calories to meet the demands of busy days and constant play.
 The fats mentioned above provide a great source of calories as well as “whole food” carbohydrates like rice, sweet or white potatoes, root vegetables (i.e. beets, carrots, parsnips, etc), oats and whole-grain breads and pastas.
-(Gluten may aggravate mood and behavior in those you are susceptible to allergy6.
 If your child has a sensitivity to gluten, modify to gluten-free carbs.)
 Whole food carbs are also full of fiber to support healthy gut bacteria and keep your child regular.
 Typically 1-2 “cupped hands” per meal is a good place to start for kids and can be higher depending on their activity level.
 Do your best to limit processed carbs that come in packages and boxes.

 4. Limit Sugar

 Sugar is not inherently evil, however the levels of sugar added into our food today is quite staggering.
 The average adult consumes about 160 lb. of sugar per year, (compared to only 40 lb. two generations ago) and kids are following very closely in our foot steps.
 Sugar is highly palatable, which means our brains naturally crave it and we can eat more and more before we get full.
 Making things even more challenging, food companies market directly to kids to make their products even more desirable.
 Limit the amount of added sugar in your child’s diet by cutting back (or cutting out) soda pop, sports drinks, candy, chocolate bars, sugary cereals and sweetened snacks.
 Try alternatives like replacing regular chocolate bars with dark chocolate (70% or more), choose ice cream made with natural cream (higher in fat), snack on frozen berries or use frozen fruit to make popsicles at home.